Harold Ramirez Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.2 K/9, the ninth-best in MLB.

-- The Blue Jays have the 10th-ranked team ERA across all league pitching staffs (3.92).
+- The Blue Jays have a 3.99 team ERA that ranks 11th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (66 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 68 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- In his last time out on Friday, the lefty went 4 2/3 innings against the Baltimore Orioles, giving up three earned runs while surrendering three hits.
+- The righty's last appearance came on Saturday against the Baltimore Orioles, when he tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.

-- The 31-year-old has a 4.08 ERA and 8.4 strikeouts per nine innings in nine games this season, while giving up a batting average of .269 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.